mmguinness/CV/README.md

 ## Projects
-You can see my full progression throughout the Makers course on Github, but here are a few projects to demonstrate what I learnt:
+Selected projects to demonstrate what I have learnt:

 | Name                         | Description       |Timeframe          | Tech              |
 | ---------------------------- | ----------------- | ----------------- | ----------------- |